AdobeDocs/livefyre.pt-BR/help/using/c-library/c-app-content.md

 * Conteúdo do recurso
 * Associar conteúdo a produtos do catálogo de produtos

-Para obter mais informações sobre como moderar o conteúdo usando a guia Conteúdo do aplicativo , consulte [](../c-features-livefyre/c-about-moderation/c-moderate-content-using-app-content.md#c_moderate_content_using_app_content).
+Para obter mais informações sobre como moderar o conteúdo usando a guia Conteúdo do aplicativo , consulte [Moderar conteúdo usando a guia Conteúdo do aplicativo](../c-features-livefyre/c-about-moderation/c-moderate-content-using-app-content.md#c_moderate_content_using_app_content).

 ## Pesquisa curinga {#section_jvr_ntm_zz}